How often are these problems asked?

 2 Hard

-Compared to the industry average, Navan puts unusual emphasis on hash-table (66.7% of problems, 3x the industry average).
+Compared to the industry average, Navan puts unusual emphasis on dynamic-programming (50% of problems, 2.5x the industry average), hash-table (50% of problems, 2.1x the industry average).
 If you're short on time, these are the categories to double down on.

 | Problem | Difficulty | Frequency | Topics | |